editter/editter.github.io/page/pushover_extension.md

   [The Chrome Web Store](https://chrome.google.com/webstore/detail/fcmngfmocgakhjghfmgbbhlkenccgpdh){:target="_blank"}

-- Is there any association between this extension and Pushover, LLC?
+- Is there any official association between this extension and Pushover, LLC?

-  No, I just really like the Pushover service and wanted some additional functionality.
+  No, I just really liked the Pushover service and wanted some additional functionality so I wrote an extension.

 - Do I need an additional license to send messages from Chrome?

   If you already have the Desktop license for Pushover then that is all you need.
 For additional information please checkout [Pushover.net](https://pushover.net/clients/desktop){:target="_blank"}

 {% include donate_buttons.html %}